vbrazo/algorithms-archives/README.md

 Backtracking is an effective technique for solving algorithmic problems.
 In backtracking, we perform a depth-first search for solutions, jumping back to the last valid path as soon as we hit a dead end.

 The benefit of backtracking is that when it is properly implemented, we are guaranteed to find a solution, if one exists.
-Further, the solution will be more efficient than a brute-force solution exploration, since we weed out paths that are known to be invalid, a process known as prunning.
+Further, the solution will be more efficient than a brute-force solution exploration, since we weed out paths that are known to be invalid, a process known as `prunning`.

 On the other hand, backtracking cannot guarantee that we will find an optimal solution, and it often leads to factorial or exponential time complexity if we are required to choose one of M paths at each of N steps.